 The landmark GLOBE study of 17,300 managers from over 900 companies around the globe was conducted over a ten-year period, culminating in a significant publication in 2004 (House, Hanges, Javidan, Dorfman & Gupta, 2004).
 In the study, Robert House and other global scholars distinguished societal practices (“as is”) from societal values (“should be”) on a variety of values and leadership characteristics.
 One of the values the authors identified is called humane orientation.
 This value corresponds to benevolence and universalism and is defined as “the degree to which an organization or society encourages and rewards individuals for being fair, altruistic, friendly, generous, caring, and kind to others” (House et al., 2004, pp. 569).

 In all of the 61 societies surveyed, scores on the “humane orientation” indicated that societal practices were lower than societal values.
 In other words, people believed the humane orientation practices in their societies were lower than what they would consider to be ideal (pp. 742-747) and the differences were statistically significant (pp. 32).
-The societal average practices scores were 4.09 with a range of 3.18 to 5.23, while the societal average values scores were 5.42 with a range of 4.49 to 6.09.
+The societal average practices scores was 4.09 with a range of 3.18 to 5.23, while the societal average values score was 5.42 with a range of 4.49 to 6.09.
 Though we feel we ought to be humane, oftentimes, we are not in practice.
 Perhaps for this reason, the GLOBE study authors thought it wise to separate practices from values in their study.

 Another significant global study found that “astonishingly,” benevolence and universalism are at the top of value preferences universally (Schwartz, 2012).
 A third analyzed the belief systems of seven major world religions, atheism (American Atheists), humanism and the United Nations (Kinnear, Kernes & Dautheribes, 2000).
 Kinnear and colleagues (2000) found universal value preferences in the (1) commitment to something greater than oneself; (2) self-respect with humility, discipline and personal responsibility; (3) respect and caring for others and (4) caring for the environment and other living things.